osama-alani/Stroke-prediction/README.md

 pandas library to read the data

-seaborn, altair, plotly, xgboost and pyplot for Visualization
+seaborn, altair, plotly and pyplot for Visualization

-scikit-learn for prediction
+scikit-learn, xgboost for prediction and modeling

 And we have added a code inside the model to install these libraries in case you did not install it before.